inet-framework/inet/doc/src/users-guide/ch-scenario-scripting.rst

 Overview
 --------

-The INET Framework contains scripting support to help the user express scenarios that cannot be adequately described using static configuration.
-You can schedule actions to be carried out at specified simulation times, for example changing a parameter value, changing the bit error rate of a connection, removing or adding connections, removing or adding routes in a routing table, shutting down or crashing routers, etc. The aim is usually to observe transient behavior caused by the
+The INET Framework contains scripting support to help scenarios that cannot be adequately described using static configuration.
+Actions can be scheduled to be carried out at specified simulation times, such as changing a parameter value, changing the bit error rate of a connection, removing or adding connections, removing or adding routes in a routing table, shutting down or crashing routers, etc. The aim is usually to observe transient behavior caused by the